JakobKSvaneborg/gpaw/doc/tutorialsexercises/opticalresponse/tddft/rttddft.rst

 common for both modes.
 See :ref:`lcaotddft` and :ref:`timepropagation` for the old rt-TDDFT implementations.

-The new rt-TDDFT implementation can be used either through the new interface, or through the backwards compatible interfaces.

 Ported features
 ---------------
 The following features from the old code have been ported